lihaoyi/SprayWebSockets/README.md

 The additional arguments are:

--`frameHandler`: A function that is used to find/create an actor to handle a websocket connection.
-More on this later -`frameSizeLimit`: the largest frames that the server will buffer up for you.
+- `frameHandler`: A function that is used to find/create an actor to handle a websocket connection.
+More on this later
+- `frameSizeLimit`: the largest frames that the server will buffer up for you.
 Anything larger and it'll dump the data and close the connection with a message-to-big error
--`autoPingInterval`: How often the server should send keep-alive pings -`tickGenerator`: How the server should decide what to put in the body of those pings.
+- `autoPingInterval`: How often the server should send keep-alive pings
+- `tickGenerator`: How the server should decide what to put in the body of those pings.
 Defaults to just a bunch of random bytes.

 Protocol
 --------